 I left D&B to briefly try my hand at running a sales and motivational material distribution business.
 I sold training programs by Bob Proctor, books and tapes created by Tony Robins and Brian Tracey.
 While running this business, I met a stockbroker (Investment Advisor) at a party in 1989.
 I was already investing a little, and asked him questions about the field.
 Before you knew it, I was in his managers office – who subsequently offered me a job as an Investment Advisor with McConnell & Co in 1990.
 I should point out that this position was 100% commission with no salary, benefits etc. I accepted his offer.
 I’ve always believed in capitalism – and working for commission with no safety net is the purest form of the free market economy.
 You get paid what you are worth, and nothing more – but nothing less either.

 Eventually, Midland Walwyn was bought by Merrill Lynch, and later again by CIBC Wood Gundy – where I became a Vice President.
 I got my CMT (one of the first 40 people in Canada to hold the designation) and created the ValueTrend Managed Equity Platform in 2007.
 I eventually left Wood Gundy – leaving behind several hundred thousand dollars in shares – to start my own firm – ValueTrend Wealth Management.
 I had to leave a secure job, well over a quarter million in shares that had been part of my compensation (so long as I stayed with the firm) and convince clients to come with me to run my own business – one without a bank behind me.
 It was a worry that clients might not want to leave the bank, and I would fail in this endeavor.
 And it cost me lots of personal money to set up my own shop—not just in what I left behind at Wood Gundy.
 Another sacrifice, another risk with no assurance of success, more hard work and long hours.
+As the journey unfolded, it became a testament to my dedication to investment management and advice.
 Are you starting to see a pattern here?

 My mother and father were liberal voting, left-leaning people- as are most of my family, with the exception of my younger brother.
 My dad was a high school teacher.
 Coming from this background, one would think that I would have been influenced to seek out a “safe”, salaried position, never putting my family’s income in danger.
 You know—the job where you work 9am – 5 pm with a salary, and maybe get an increase periodically .
 Perhaps you will advance to a supervisory position.
 You retire after 25 or so years with a pension.
 Safe, and secure.
 Nothing wrong with that – for other people.